brunolmarques/kafka-delta-rs/README.md

 ---

 **Thank you for using Kafka-Delta-Rust!** If you have any questions, feel free to open an issue or submit a pull request.
-We aim to create a robust, extensible pipeline for near-real-time data processing from Kafka to Delta Lake in Rust.
+I aim to create a robust, extensible pipeline for near-real-time data processing from Kafka to Delta Lake in Rust.